Charity ReviewIssued: November 2014 Expires: December 2016

 Standard 11: Audit Report - Make available to all, on request, complete annual financial statements prepared in accordance with generally accepted accounting principles.
 When total annual gross income exceeds $500,000, these statements should be audited in accordance with generally accepted auditing standards.
 For charities whose annual gross income is less than $500,000, a review by a certified public accountant is sufficient to meet this standard.
 For charities whose annual gross income is less than $250,000, an internally produced, complete financial statement is sufficient to meet this standard.

-Homeward Pet Adoption Center utilizes direct mail appeals, invitations to fundraising events, print advertisements, radio, grant proposals, internet, and cause-related marketing as its methods of fundraising.
+Blue Skies for Children utilizes direct mail appeals, invitations to fundraising events, print advertisements, and grant proposals as its methods of fundraising.

 This organization is tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 It is eligible to receive contributions deductible as charitable donations for federal income tax purposes.

-The following information is based on Homeward Pet Adoption Center IRS Form 990 for the fiscal year ending Tuesday, December 31, 2013.
+The following information is based on Blue Skies For Children IRS Form 990 for the fiscal year ending Tuesday, December 31, 2013.

 An organization may change its practices at any time without notice.
 A copy of this report has been shared with the organization prior to publication.
 It is not intended to recommend or deprecate, and is furnished solely to assist you in exercising your own judgment.
 If the report is about a charity and states the charity meets or does not meet the Standards for Charity Accountability, it reflects the results of an evaluation of information and materials provided voluntarily by the charity.
 The name Better Business Bureau is a registered service mark of the Council of Better Business Bureaus, Inc.